KakkoiDev/try-resumable-upload/README.md

 ![demo](./demo.gif)

+## Features

+- Pause/resume upload
+- Close tab and resume download from where it left off
+- Retry in case of network failure (untested, see reason in the Bugs section)

 ## How Does It Work?

 1. Using the `XMLHttpRequest` class, the client sends a file to `POST /upload`.
 The client displays what percentage of the file has been sent.